Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: AI and Its Relevance to NTN Challenges

 \subsubsection{Pre-Training Phase}

-The Pre-Training Phase includes the generation of suitable data and necessary model initialization.
-As ML means learning from data, suitable data generation is very important for ensuring the good performance of the model.
-Typically the raw data collected for a specific problem may not be properly structured to be used for the model.
-Moreover, these data may contain redundant and unnecessary information which is not beneficial for learning the model.
-Consequently, data needs to be preprocessed in a suitable manner to have good performance.
-The features also need to be chosen in such a way that they can capture the correlation for empowering the learning process.
+The Pre-Training Phase includes the choice of learning approach along with the necessary model initialization.
 The selection and design of the learning approach greatly depend on the nature of the problem for the learning systems.
-We show in the next subsection different learning strategies for different problems.
-Each ML model generally requires some initial set of parameters that need to be carefully tuned to achieve expected performances.
+We show in the next few subsections different learning strategies for different problems.
+Each ML model generally requires some initial set of parameters and initialization that need to be carefully tuned to achieve expected performances.